vmactions/freebsd-vm/README.md

 Use this action to run your CI in FreeBSD.

 The github workflow only supports Ubuntu, Windows and MacOS.
-But what if you need a FreeBSD?
+But what if you need to use FreeBSD?

 This action is to support FreeBSD.

-Sample workflow `freebsd.yml`:
+Sample workflow `test.yml`:

 ```yml